 The Configure Command

-The configure command of the Keyfactor ACME configuration tool (KeyfactorACMEConfig.exe) is used to set up the Keyfactor ACME Server during initial provisioning and to apply configuration changes afterward.
+The configure command of the Keyfactor ACME configuration tool (KeyfactorACMEConfig.exe) is used to set up the Keyfactor ACME Server on Windows during initial provisioning and to apply configuration changes afterward.

 Tip: Run the Keyfactor ACME commands at the command line or in a regular PowerShell window, NOT using the PowerShell ISE (as it does not have support for the “Console” class).